jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 ###  MSI GL72M 7RDX Hackintosh Laptop

+This is a Clover install for MacOS High Sierra 10.13.6

 ### Working

 - Swapped in a Broadcom DW1820A BCM94350ZAE 2.4G/5G Dual Band 867Mbps M.2 NGFF WiFi Card with Bluetooth 4.1